maxiaodong97/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 It works ok in project_video.mp4, but perform poorly in the challenge_video.mp4.
+I saved a frame under "./challenge_images/" and did more analysis, looks previously using S channel alone is not always right.
+In this case, L channel or gray can detect image more accurately.
+Refer

+![alt text][image14]

+Rerun for the challenge_video.

+Here's a challenge_video.mp4 output using gray channel ![alt_text][video3]

+It looks better than S channel.

+Another optimization may potentially work is that we know the lane width should within some predefined threshhold, we can use this information to eliminate the wrong one and re-calculate with a different algorithm or different color space.
+It is sort of adaptive optimization.